nre-learning/antidote-core/scheduler/backends/README.md

 ## Additional Implementation Details

-Functions should be instrumented properly as done in the kubernetes backend.
+- Infrastructure created by the backend should be decorated with metadata so that
+- ALL functions should be instrumented via OpenTracing - not just functions implementing the `AntidoteBackend` interface.
+See the Kubernetes backend for several examples.

 ## Misc